ernestyalumni/Physical/README.md

 <p>i.e. get all the Boltzmann constants and constants that match "Boltzmann" such as the Stefan-Boltzmann constant, sourced from the National Institute of Standards and Technology (NIST), USA.    </p>

+<p>Note, “This product uses data provided by the National Institute of Standards and Technology (NIST) but is not endorsed or certified by NIST.”</p>

 <p>Then do</p>

 >>> Boltzconst = qNISTPhysConst.filter( descNIST.match("Boltzmann") ).all()[0]